Free Companion Checklist: 17 Tips to Becoming a Healthy Eater

 Don’t have the cookies home – stop putting obstacles on your way to your new lifestyle.

-There is not such a thing as Monday.
-Do not tie your success to a week day.
+There is no such thing as Monday.
+Do not tie your success to a weekday.
 Do it because you’ve decided to do it NOW and FOREVER.

-That’s what happened with me.
-One day I decided to do it “now”, so I grabbed a big trash bag, went into my kitchen and cleared out all the junk from my fridge and pantry.
+That’s what happened to me.
+One day I decided to do it “now”, so I grabbed a big trash bag, went into my kitchen, and cleared out all the junk from my fridge and pantry.

 Once I got rid of the trash bag I started a new life and never looked back.